English Monarchs

 Mary was lead captive back to the capital by the lords and abused by the people, dirty and dishevelled and with tears flowing down her face, as their shouts of "burn the whore" rang in her ears, her humiliation was complete and her reputation in tatters.
 She was later sighted half naked, hysterically weeping and desperately calling for aid at the window of the house where she was held prisoner.

 Removed to the island castle of Lochleven, she was bullied and threatened and cajoled into abdicating in favour of her infant son, James.
 Her treacherous bastard brother James, Earl of Moray, was duly appointed Regent.
 Undefeated and using her legendary Stewart charm to solicit aid, the Queen managed a daring escape from her island prison.
-Swiftly gathering together an army, Mary met the rebels in battle at Langside on 13th May, 1568.
-On loosing the battle the Queen fled, though advised by friends on the foolishness of such a course, Mary disregarded their pleas and impulsively rode for England to seek protection and support from her 'dear sister and cousin' Elizabeth.
+Swiftly gathering together an army, Mary met the rebels in battle at Langside on 13th May 1568.
+On losing the battle the Queen fled, though advised by friends on the foolishness of such a course, Mary disregarded their pleas and impulsively rode for England to seek protection and support from her 'dear sister and cousin' Elizabeth.

 THE YEARS OF ENGLISH CAPTIVITY